 Roger Baxter is now the Chairman of the Baxter Charitable Foundation, which can make grants to approved charities in all the Australian States and Territories.
 As of April 2021 this charitable trust’s assets are valued at over $21m, and it makes annual grants of approximately $0.9m to Australian charities and medical research.

 In 2012, at the age of 90, Russell Baxter relinquished his formal involvement with the charitable trusts, leaving them in the capable hands of his sons and Perpetual Limited.
 Russell Baxter died in 2013 after more than 50 years of service and co-trustee involvement with the two charitable trusts.

 John Baxter's sons, Chris Baxter & Richard Baxter, and Roger Baxter's daughter and son, Kate Baxter & Robert Baxter, now regularly attend trustee meetings of both charitable trusts and, as great grandsons and great granddaughters of the founders, look forward to eventually having the opportunity to take on the role as co-trustees.
-Chris Baxter's IP firm - Baxter IP Patent and Trade Mark Attorneys, has continued in his family's philanthropic tradition by supporting UNSW Founders Program and in particular, the establishment of an ePhD scholarship enabling UNSW's brightest researchers to commercialise their innovations through their own ventures.
+Chris Baxter, who founded Baxter IP Patent and Trade Mark Attorneys, has continued in his family's philanthropic tradition by supporting UNSW Founders Program and in particular, the establishment of an ePhD scholarship enabling UNSW's brightest researchers to commercialise their innovations through their own ventures.